MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 > [!Note]
 > Activities and notes are standard entities.
 If additional solutions have been imported into the environment, other tables may also be displayed.

-#### Activity, notes, post icons and date / timestamp display on timelines
+#### Activity, notes, post icons, and date / timestamp display on timelines

 The timeline shows a simple icon before the activity, note, post, and custom table, making it easy for you to identify the record type.